 The children in the infant rooms remain with the same teacher until they are 18 months old so that they develop a strong sense of attachment to their caregivers.

-This helps the babies develop a positive sense of self-esteem and feel safe in their environment.
+This philosophy of Early Childhood Education helps the babies develop a positive sense of self-esteem and feel safe in their environment.
 The idea that the children stay with the same teacher for a long period of time is a philosophy of Relationship Centered Child Care, a proven philosophy that promotes the emotional well-being of very young children cared for outside the home.

 Additionally, babies are allowed ample floor time to explore, push up, crawl, and interact with other children.